The Arrow-Cross (Nyilas) Government

 Tuesday - Wednesday, 7-8 November

-There are rumors that we are going to be moving again.
-We don’t know what to believe since we are again locked in for 3 days.
+There were rumours that we were going to be moving again.
+We didn’t know what to believe since we were locked in again for 3 days.
 Our contact at the Jewish Council told us that there would be a separation of the “protected” Jews from those without the protection passes.

 What we didn’t know: